bormaxi8080/osint-timeline/DRAFT.md

 VADER Sentiment Analysis.
 VADER (Valence Aware Dictionary and sEntiment Reasoner) is a lexicon and rule-based sentiment analysis tool that is specifically attuned to sentiments expressed in social media, and works well on texts from other domains: https://github.com/cjhutto/vaderSentiment

+Sputnik - Open Source Intelligence Browser Extension: https://github.com/mitchmoser/sputnik

 Exposor is a tool using internet search engines to detect exposed technologies with a unified syntax: https://github.com/abuyv/exposor

+Domain Checker Tool.
+A high-performance Go-based tool for checking the availability and responsiveness of domains, utilizing both HTTP requests and browser automation for comprehensive analysis: https://github.com/murat-exp/Domain-Checker-Tool

+ADB-Toolkit is a BASH Script with 28 options and an METASPLOIT Section which has 6 options which is made to do easy penetration testing in Android Device: https://github.com/ASHWIN990/ADB-Toolkit

 ----

 **Universal Search & AI:**

 IntellGPT.
 ChatGPT agent that's set to help in intelligence analysis with data science approaches and OSINT.
 Damn good in photo geolocation: https://chatgpt.com/g/g-NpDwkL41O-intellgpt-osint-data-science/

+Maxun - Open-source no-code web data extraction platform.
+Turn websites to APIs and spreadsheets with no-code robots in minutes: https://github.com/getmaxun/maxun

+Agent S is an open agentic framework that uses computers like a human: https://github.com/simular-ai/Agent-S

 ---